Brian-Pho/Textbook-Notes/content/posts/textbooks/23-problems-in-systems-neuroscience/index.md

     - Evidence for the synfire model in the cortex is weak at best.
 - An intermediate model that has gained popularity in the last decade is a model in which not only the rates of neurons carry information, but also the correlations in their activity.
 - A pure rate code has difficulty with the binding problem.
-- Binding problem: if multiple objects are present and elevated rates in different populations of neurons indicate features of the object, how does the cortex decide which features belong to the same object?
+- *Binding problem*: if multiple objects are present and elevated rates in different populations of neurons indicate features of the object, how does the cortex decide which features belong to the same object?
 - A correlation-based mechanism has no binding problems.
 - E.g. Multiple objects have correlations between activities representative of the same object in different areas, with no correlation between activities due to different objects.
 - Evidence supports this idea as the level of synchronization seems to encode whether the stimulation is due to one or more objects.